 There are some expressions, phrases, and idioms that use this word:

-- He hit the ball of out sight. (out of sight = a long distance.)
+- The golfer hit the ball out of sight. (out of sight = a long distance.)

 - Our goals are within sight. (within sight = a short distance of a short time.)

 - You're a sight for sore eyes.
 (I'm happy to see you.)